-2. Water harvesting from road surfaces
+2. Water harvesting from road surface

-Water can be collected from side drains or culverts, but run-off can also be collected directly from the road-surface.
+Water can be collected from the side drains or culverts, but run-off can also be collected directly from the road-surface.
 The relatively impervious surface of the road generates considerable run-off during rain-showers that can be also be led directly to land or collected in storage ponds or recharge structures.

-Figure 10 & 11.
 Direct irrigation from road surface and water harvested from side curbs